-No. NCGS 47-113.2 does not allow these documents available for viewing if they are less than 50 years old and there are restrictions on who may have a copy of the Discharges.
+No. NCGS 47-113.2 does not allow these documents available for public viewing if they have been on file for less than 80 years.
+There are restrictions on who may have a copy of the Discharges.
 Authorized parties are:

 The subject of the document.

 Agents and representatives of the subject authorized in writing: